therden/sequential-links-rustler/README.md

 <a href="https://www.buymeacoffee.com/tomherden" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/arial-yellow.png" alt="Buy Me A Coffee" width="217px" ></a>

 __Buy Me a Coffee__ is a great way to publicly support creators.
-It's quick, easy, and your contribution is recorded so that others can see that you've made a contribution.
-(You can choose to make your donation private if you prefer.)
+It's quick, easy, and your contribution is recorded and made visible.
+(You _can_ choose to make your donation private if you prefer.)

 Credits
 -------